How Commercial Flooring Contractors Prepare Your Space for Work

 It might sound obvious, but your floor must be completely clear of other objects before work can begin.
-The best flooring contractors will take care of much of this for you, lifting and removing heavier objects from the space.
+The best flooring contractors will take care of most of this for you, lifting and removing heavier objects from the space.
 With everything out of the way, your contractor can get a better view of every crack and hole in your floor, and start making further preparations.

 Make Accurate Measurements

 In order to obtain the correct amount of commercial floor paint (and other materials), your flooring professional must know exactly how much space needs to get covered.
 This is only possible by making precise measurements.
 For the most part, contractors will use a reliable tape measure and double check to ensure the right calculations.

 When sealing a garage floor or concrete floor in general, it’s crucial that the existing floor be as smooth as possible so the new coat can properly adhere.
 The first step in achieving this is to fill in any cracks with a concrete crack-filler.
 Once everything has been properly filled, the material must be left to dry.

 Clean and Buff the Surface

 After the newly filled floor is completely dry, your contractor will then clean and buff the surface for an even smoother finish.
 Some pros will use a powerful floor grinder to remove any oil, dust, and dirt that’s been soaked in or caked onto the floor.
 After this, they will vacuum and/or sweep the remaining particles.